srimanivannan/srimanivannan/README.md

-- 👋 Hi, I’m hands-on Senior Developer, Designer, Architect
+- 👋 Hi, I’m a hands-on Senior Developer, Designer, Architect
 - 👀 I’m interested in knowing/finding new technologies that are trending.
 - 🌱 I’m currently learning GO, Reactive Design Patterns, gRPC
 - 💞️ Strong supporter of open source and inner source projects